Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 Note: It may only work after you have restartet Visual Studio code.

-The second Step is to add you peronal Database connectionstrings
+The second step is to add you personal database connection strings
 ```
-For this you have to create a file named "database_connectionStrings.json" in  the root folder of your project.
+For this you have to create a file named "database_connectionStrings.json" in
+the root folder of your project.
-Now you can add somme connection strings to your databases like shown in the image below.
+Now you can add somme connections like shown in the image below.
 ```
 ![](readme-images/databaseStrings.PNG)